Disfranchisement after the Reconstruction era: Virginia

 In Virginia, Democrats sought disfranchisement in the late 19th century after a coalition of white and black Republicans with populist Democrats had come to power; the coalition had been formalized as the Readjuster Party.
 The Readjuster Party held control from 1881 to 1883, electing a governor and controlling the legislature, which also elected a US Senator from the state.
-As in North Carolina, state Democrats were able to divide Readjuster supporters through appeals to White Supremacy.
+As in North Carolina, state Democrats were able to divide Readjuster supporters through appeals to white supremacy.
 After regaining power, Democrats changed state laws and the constitution in 1902 to disenfranchise blacks.
-They ratified the new constitution in the legislature and did not submit it to popular vote.
+They ratified the new constitution in the legislature and did not submit it to the popular vote.
 Voting in Virginia fell by nearly half as a result of the disfranchisement of blacks.
-The eighty-year stretch of white Democratic control ended only in the late 1960s after passage and enforcement of the federal Voting Rights Act of 1965 and the collapse of the Byrd Organization machine.
+The eighty years of white Democratic control ended only in the late 1960s after passage and enforcement of the federal Voting Rights Act of 1965 and the collapse of the Byrd Organization machine.

+Georgia

+Following Reconstruction, Georgia was the first former Confederate state to substantially disenfranchise its newly enfranchised freedmen and many poor whites, doing so in the early 1870s.
+This restriction was done by local county laws, but combined with the highly efficacious cumulative poll tax introduced in 1877 meant that turnout declined steadily throughout the 1880s, unlike any other former Confederate state except South Carolina.

+However, politics after the first demobilization was always chaotic.
+Third-party movements, chiefly the Populist Party, gained support amongst the remaining poor white and black voters in opposition to the planter elite.
+Whereas the Republican Party had not contested a statewide election seriously since 1876, the Populists made a significant run for governor in 1892 as they launched the most significant third-party campaign since John Bell in the sectionally divided 1860 election.
+In Georgia, the Populists were led by Thomas E. Watson, who had won a seat in Congress in 1890.
+The Populist political maneuvering, combined with past alliances of Republicans with the Populist movement, had the effect of increasing Georgia's Republican vote in 1896 to the highest level seen in any presidential election since 1872 at the height of Reconstruction.

+The aim of co-opting the Populists led Georgia to become the last former Confederate state to initiate a full-scale disenfranchisement plan to largely eliminate the seventy thousand or so blacks who remained on the rolls.
+The process, involving a literacy test and a grandfather clause in addition to the poll tax, alongside statewide white primaries, was achieved in the next presidential election year, when a transformed Watson ran for the Populist Party on a white supremacist campaign.
+At the same time the Republican Party aimed to make gains in the South because of opposition by developing manufacturers to William Jennings Bryan's populism, and by nominee William Howard Taft's willingness to accept black disfranchisement.